By Scott Patterson, VP of Commercial Sales, ILC Dover

 professionals concern themselves with occupational exposure levels.

-All of these concerns often overlap and roll up into one, simple requirement: that the containment solution works well for every stakeholder.
+All of these concerns often overlap and roll up into one, simple requirement: that the pharmaceutical manufacturing containment solution works well for every stakeholder.
 With high potency active pharmaceutical ingredients (HPAPIs) come a heightened awareness of this requirement and the added burden of a higher level of regulatory oversight.
 Throw the demand for multi-use CMO facilities into the mix — with their increased cost of line change maintenance and inherent cross-contamination risks — and these considerations are further intensified.

 Each of these stakeholders evaluates containment solutions through a slightly different lens, but they seek the same objectives: First, can I solve the problem for which I am responsible using the technologies available to me?
 And second, will the technology that works best for me satisfy the requirements of the other stakeholders in the decision-making process?